laemmy/APRS-via-LoRa/README.md

 The igate.py receive data over the air from a serial attached data modem.
 This script is forwarding received APRS-Packets to APRS-IS (http://www.aprs-is.net/) and print receive to stdout.

+# Hardware Requierements

+* 2 Computers with Linux and Python 3 (Raspberry Pi zero work great)
+* 2 LoRa Data Radio Modems (tested with DRF1278DM from Dorji)
+* at least one UART to USB Adapter
+* if you use desktop and laptop and no Raspberry Pi you need three UART to USB adapters

 You need at least two serial data modems like the Dorji DRF1278DM and two computers.
 For running tracker.py you need also a GPS module.

 # Quickstart